 Eleanor loves playing and listening to music, engaging with new people and going on adventures with her friends.
 She has always had a passion for traveling and loves to experience new places and cultures.
 Working at Costa Rica Tefl has enabled her to achieve her dream of living abroad, while combining her love for teaching and traveling.

 Chantal Reed, RECE

-Chantal is originally from Toronto and has been living in Costa Rica for over a year.
+Chantal is originally from Toronto and has been living in Costa Rica since 2020.
 She has B.A. in Early Childhood Education, a diploma in Child and Youth Work, is the proud recipient of CityKids Inclusion Award and the Founder of In It Together.
 She has more than 15 years of experience in the Not-For-Profit field with extensive experience working with children.
 She has worked with children in childcare settings and trained several teachers in implementation of classroom operations.
 She became TEFL certified in January 2020 and loves being a TEFL Trainer.
 She worked in Jaco teaching Grade 6 Math, Science and English for one year before joining our team here at Costa Rica TEFL.

 She is currently working on a project training teachers in Kenya on how to support the mental health of children.
 She loves to travel, exercise and to be adventurous.
 She is a passionate and dedicated teacher and enjoys interacting with people from all around the world.

 Lizzy was born and raised in Ontario, Canada.
 She received her Honours Bachelor of Arts in Human Kinetics in 2022.
 Lizzy came to Costa Rica in October 2022 to complete her TEFL certification.
 She is now certified to teach English and is working for Costa Rica TEFL.
 She has been living in Samara since she arrived and absolutely loves it.
 In her free time she enjoys going to the beach, eating local foods and exploring different parts of Costa Rica.